flavio/krew-wasm/README.md

   * WebAssembly is portable: you don't have to build your plugin for all the possible operating systems and architectures the end users might want.
-    Portability remains a problem of krew-wasm maintainers, not of policy authors.
+    Portability remains a problem of krew-wasm maintainers, not of plugin authors.
   * Security: WebAssembly modules are executed inside of a dedicated sandbox.
 They cannot see other processes running on the host nor have access to the host filesystem.